 - Toilet Seat Pads

-Attaching a gel or air-filled pad to a standard toilet seat is an alternative to installing a padded toilet seat.
-Most air and gel-filled pads will provide better protection if you are prone to pressure sores or experience pain with increased sitting.
-A drawback is that they may move around a bit and will potentially need to be readjusted frequently.
+Air or gel-filled pads usually provide better pressure relief than a standard padded toilet seat, making them a good consideration if you are someone who is prone to pressure sores or you experience pain with increased sitting.
+A drawback is that they may move around a bit and potentially require frequent repositioning.

 - Toilet Seat Cushions